maximilian-kruse/SPIN/docs/usage/tutorial.md

 `inference_type`, meaning which parameter function(s) to infer.
 Available options are `"drift_only"`, `"diffusion_only"`, and `"drift_and_diffusion"`.

-Lastly, as we only infer drift, we need to specify a diffusion function $\sigma(x)$.
+Lastly, as we only infer the drift, we need to specify a diffusion function $\sigma(x)$.
 In this case, we prescribe

 $$